 As with any interview, effective preparation is required to ensure that it can start on time.
 It is easy to think that a Skype interview is simply taking place at your own convenience, and therefore things are less likely to go wrong.
 However, there are many potential problems that could delay your interview, such as a faulty webcam or internet connectivity issues.
 Testing out your technology well in advance will lessen the chances of anything going wrong and show the employer that you are prepared.

 Being too informal

-Another trap that people can fall into with a Skype interview is to treat the entire affair as being somehow less formal than an in person interview.
-Whilst the interview being on skype may make it more convenient for a candidate, the usual rules of formality should apply.
-People need to remember to dress smartly, be respectful, and polite to their interviewers.
+Another trap that people can fall into with a Skype interview is to treat the entire affair as being less formal than a face-to-face meeting.
+Whilst the virtual aspect of it may increase convenience, the usual rules of formality should still apply.
+Remember to dress smartly and be respectful and polite to your interviewer.